-Although it is probably the biggest asset we own you would be surprised how many people actually don’t realize that they can power wash their own house.
+Although it is probably the biggest asset we own, you would be surprised how many people don’t realize that they can pressure wash their own house.

-But how often should you power wash your house?
+But how often should you pressure wash your house?

-In this article, we will explore different things to take into account when planning on what you need to know before, during, and after power washing your house.
+In this article, we will explore what you need to know before, during, and after pressure washing your house.

-The main function of a pressure washer is to push water through a small hole at the end of the hose, this creates immense pressure and the jet of water can indeed cut through certain materials.
+The main function of a pressure washer is to create immense pressure and push water through a small hole at the end of the hose, which can cut through certain materials.

 To avoid damaging your property, you should stand at a distance that allows the water jet to lose some of that initial pressure.

-If you have particular areas that are brittle, power washing should be avoided altogether.
+If you have particular areas that are brittle, power washing should be avoided.